 3 DAYS FROM $999

-Join us on a transformative journey through the distinctive cultures, nuanced cuisines, and stunning landscapes of six nations — Singapore, Malaysia, Thailand, Cambodia, Vietnam, and China — while reveling in the luxury and ease of Vantage’s second 5-star small ship.
-Making a remarkable journey even more exceptional, your departure will be on the Ocean Odyssey.
+Join us on a transformative small ship ocean cruise through the distinctive cultures, nuanced cuisines, and stunning landscapes of six nations — Singapore, Malaysia, Thailand, Cambodia, Vietnam, and China — while reveling in the luxury and ease of Vantage Deluxe World Travel's second 5-star small ship, the Ocean Odyssey.

-Experience the dynamic pulse of Singapore, the Asian Tiger where out-of-this-world luxury vies with the old traditions of its diverse citizenry.
+Experience the dynamic pulse of Singapore, where out-of-this-world luxury vies with the old traditions of its diverse citizenry.
 Unwind on the seductive beaches of Thailand.
-See the elaborate temples on Phnom Penh, Cambodia, where you'll enjoy the added bonus of an overnight stay at a deluxe hotel and delve further into the glories of the "Pearl of Asia."
+See the elaborate temples on Phnom Penh, Cambodia, where you'll enjoy the added bonus of an overnight stay at a Deluxe hotel and delve further into the glories of the "Pearl of Asia."
 Cruise among the emerald islands and limestone pinnacles of Vietnam's Halong Bay.
-And finally, sail into the spectacular harbor of Hong Kong, dotted with red-sailed junks and ringed by a brace of gleaming glass sky scrapers.
+And finally, sail into the spectacular harbor of Hong Kong, dotted with red-sailed junks and ringed by a brace of gleaming glass skyscrapers.